x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-document-collaboration.md

  **Summary**: How to allow your on-premises Exchange Server 2016 users to take advantage of using document collaboration with OneDrive for Business and SharePoint Online while in a hybrid configuration.

-Recently a new attachment option has been made available in Microsoft 365 or Office 365.
+Recently a new attachment option has been made available in Microsoft 365 and Office 365.
 In Exchange 2016, this option, known as document collaboration, allows on-premises users to integrate attachments stored on OneDrive for Business directly in their Outlook on the web clients.

 > [!NOTE]
 > Beginning with the release of Exchange Server 2016, Outlook Web App is now known as Outlook on the web.